Star-shaped acceptability indexes: Ratio based acceptability indexes

 RAROC is a coherent or quasi-concave acceptability index if $\rho$ is coherent or convex.
-This quantity is very used for performance and even regulation.
-We now make two extensions/generalizations of this functional.

-First, we allow the risk measure in the denominator to be star-shaped.
-The explanation for that is similar to the reasoning considered in this paper.
-Second, we extend the numerator from expectation to some reward measure $\mu$, defined as some risk measure's negative.
+This quantity is very useful for performance and even regulation.
+We now generalize it to our framework by considering a reward measure $\mu$, defined as some risk measure's negative.
 We keep the nomenclature of risk measures for reward measures $\mu$.
-Note that the expectation $E[X]$ is a reward measure.
+The expectation $E[X]$ is a reward measure.
 The reasoning for $\mu$ is the possibility to consider a more conservative gain in the numerator, with $\mu(X)\leq E[X]$ for any $X\in L^\infty$, for instance.
 In this case, we have $\alpha_{\mu,\rho}\leq RAROC$.
-Thus, a possible choice is a quantile to quantile ratio with $\mu(X)=-VaR^{p_1}(X)$ and $\rho(X)=VaR^{p_2}(X)$ with $0\leq p_2\leq p_1\leq 1$.
+Thus, a possible choice is a quantile to-quantile ratio with $\mu(X)=-VaR^{p_1}(X)$ and $\rho(X)=VaR^{p_2}(X)$ with $0\leq p_2\leq p_1\leq 1$.